Skip to main content

 • The bastion host and application server.

-In the next guide, I will show you how to deploy an application in a host located in an AWS Wavelength Zone and a comparison with the same application running on the public internet.
+In the next guide, a walkthrough on how to deploy an application on a host at an AWS Wavelength Zone is presented.

 See you then!